 Click here to find out about Assessement, Progress and Feedback.

-Students are taught in their tutor groups for most lessons throughout Year 7.
-Students are grouped by ability for lessons in Mathematics and in English and Literacy from January onwards.
+Students are taught in their tutor groups for most lessons throughout Year 7, but grouped by ability for lessons in Mathematics and in English.
 Students who enter the school with low literacy or numeracy skills are given additional support through 1:1 tuition and other appropriate interventions.

 Year 9 is a vitally important year for students as they start to prepare for their GCSEs and we place a great deal of emphasis on progress and achievement in their academic work.